Cody-Jennings/Project1-BigBangTheoryDecisionMaker/README.md

-how to access it (fork and clone, etc.)

 # Big Bang Theory Decision Maker

 While the title may suggest otherwise this is simply an extended version of rock paper scissor with two added elements of lizard and spock.
 This game can be played amongst many people especially when making a final decision.
 Can be used to settle where to eat, what movie to watch etc.